crashdean/PyBer_Analysis/README.md

 ## Summary

-There are obvious diffenences in the three city types when looking at the graph.
+1. Plot summary - There are obvious diffenences in the three city types when looking at the graph.

 *  The urban drivers with $2466.29 for the week of 2019-02-24 and a low of $1661.68 on 2019-01-06.
 *  The suburban high of $1412.74 on 2019-02-24 and a low of $721.60 for 2019-01-06, urban fare totals for the week were 57% higher than suburban fare totals.
 The urban and suburban high totals accured in the same weeks.